-The Camp Timbercrest mission is: "Building girls of courage, confidence and character, who make the world a better place."
+The GSWNY summer camp mission is: To build girls of courage, confidence, and character who make the world a better place.

-GOALS OF CAMP TIMBERCREST
+GOALS OF GSWNY SUMMER CAMP

-The goals and objectives at Camp Timbercrest:
+The goals and objectives at GSWNY summer camps are:

 - At Girl Scout camp we will provide opportunities for campers to develop and improve on their leadership skills. - At Girl Scout camp we will nurture and develop campers' personal accomplishments and responsibilities. - At Girl Scout camp we will educate campers on the importance of acceptance and tolerance